Here are some frequently asked questions about life at MSU Tollgate Farm Camp in Novi

 Each group experience is led by an Educational Leader and a Steward (15-19 years old) and/or a Steward-in-Training (12-14 years old.)
 The Educational Leaders are a highly qualified team of educators consisting of certified teachers, biologists, environmental educators, and agronomists all trained in the Experiential Model of Learning and positive youth development principles.
 Stewards are older youth who have an interest in developing their leadership skills and they act as role models for the campers.
 Our model of small group sizes, expert teaching staff, and positive role modeling assure that campers have a fun, safe, and educational experience.

 MSU Tollgate Farm Camp and Stewards Program are part of Michigan 4-H youth development.
 By enrolling your camper or steward, you also agree to register as 4-H Member in Oakland County.
-After your camp registration is complete, please be sure to complete the online 4-H registration at https://www.4honline.com/.
-All of the required camp forms may be completed online.
-The required, one time membership fee of $20 is your camper's or steward's membership dues for the current 4-H year, September 1st - August 31st.
+The required, participation fee of $20 is your camper's or steward's membership dues for the current 4-H year, September 1st - August 31st.
 The participation fee may be paid simultaneously with camp registration.
-Once the online profile is complete you will not have to fill out any additional forms for the remainder of the 2018 season.

 4-H is a learn-by-doing, fun, educational program, helping youth in their growth and development and compliments experiences received at home, school and other organizations.
 With the help of caring adult volunteers, 4-H helps young people gain the skills they need to be successful.
 As a member of 4-H, there are many other opportunities to get your camper or steward involved, including approximately 50 4-H clubs in Oakland County where members work with a large variety of project areas including agriculture, aerospace, community service, horses, science and technology and more.
 Questions regarding 4-H?
 Contact Deb Morgan at firstname.lastname@example.org.

 The 4-H year begins September 1st and runs through August 31st.
-The 4-H Online profile and participation fee must be completed annually.
+The participation fee must be paid annually.

 Each day will be very active and even with nutritious snacks throughout the day, campers will need sufficient and nutritious sustenance.
 Please provide a healthy, balanced sack lunch that will help your child endure a rigorous and fun day.